 Sandy Spain, an artist and designer in Nashville, Tennessee, says upcycling offers the freedom to rethink traditional settings.
 “Who says you have to use a dresser in the bedroom?” she asks.
 With a fresh coat of paint and some minor alterations, the options for using that dresser expand to virtually any room in the house.
 “You can take a chest of drawers and move it into another room, use it in the kitchen as a credenza, or put it in the dining room as a sideboard.”

 Looking at your furniture differently is the first step in upcycling.
-“You don’t have to be locked in to using furniture in a certain way.”
+“You don’t have to be locked into using furniture in a certain way.”

 Unboxing a New Look

 One of the great things about upcycling is you can start with small projects and work your way up to bigger projects as you gain more confidence and experience.
-Shopping a clearance center such as a CORT Furniture Clearance Center is one way to ensure that you are getting a quality piece of furniture that is ready for a new life.
+Shopping a clearance center such as a CORT Furniture Outlet is one way to ensure that you are getting a quality piece of furniture that is ready for a new life.
 A few popular DIY ideas include:

 - Turn an old dresser into a cool portable bar.
 Make it an outdoor beverage station that’s perfect for those hot summer days, or use it as the focal point in your home’s entertainment area.